Bryce Canyon – A Utah Treasure

 You can also find lodging in one of the surrounding small towns.
 Panguitch (population 1700) and Hatch (pop.
 150) are each located about 30 minutes west of the Park’s entrance.
 Tropic (pop.
 500) is located about 15 minutes east of the Park’s entrance.
 Each of these towns offer motels, restaurants, markets, and vacation rentals.

-I will almost always look for a vacation rental first when I travel, and we found a gem for this trip in Hatch.
-Because we were traveling during the coronavirus pandemic, I wanted to keep us as isolated as possible.
-We stayed at the Sevier River Ranch and Cattle Company.
-It turned out perfect for this socially distant vacation.
-Located on 280 acres, with sweeping views of red-rimmed plateaus to the east, and the winding Sevier River down in the valley below to the west, this vacation rental was a great find.
+I generally prefer to stay in vacation rentals when I travel, and we found a gem in Hatch.
+It’s called the Sevier River Ranch and Cattle Company, and we have now stayed there 3 different times.
+Located on 280 acres, with sweeping views of red-rimmed plateaus to the east, and the winding Sevier River down in the valley below to the west, this vacation rental is a beautiful spot to base any adventures into Bryce Canyon or the surrounding areas.

 The ranch consists of only 6 rental units of varying sizes (including a 3 bedroom house).
-We stayed in the Farrier’s Quarters, a newly renovated studio apartment featuring travertine floors and shower, granite countertops, stainless steel appliances.
+We stayed in the Farrier’s Quarters during our first visit – a newly renovated studio apartment featuring travertine floors and shower, granite countertops, stainless steel appliances.
 Rustic Luxury!

 Bryce Canyon Overview and Layout